-Our projects are performances linking music and the arts created during ww1 followed by symposiums.
+Our projects are performances linking music and the arts created during ww1, At times followed by symposiums.

-The Flowers of War is a project to uncover, perform, discuss and celebrate the music and art that talented men used to cope with the horror and to mark their experiences.
-Over the next three years, nine concerts of recently discovered music, diaries, poetry and art will be performed in Canberra, Sydney, Melbourne and France, including a tour of villages of the Somme.
-These concerts will be accompanied by symposia with noted experts in the field, so marking the significant centenaries of the Great War.
+The Flowers of War is a project to uncover, perform, discuss and celebrate the music and art that talented men and women used to cope with the horror and to mark their experiences.
+Over the next three years, ten concerts of recently discovered music, diaries, poetry and art will be performed in Canberra, Sydney, Melbourne and France, including a tour of villages of the Somme.
+Some of these concerts will be accompanied by symposia with noted experts in the field, so marking the significant centenaries of the Great War.